We can’t eat enough Po Boys whenever we’re in Louisiana. Read on to discover our picks for the five best Po Boys in New Orleans.

 Choosing which Po Boy to order at Parkway is a challenge.
 Many opt for Parkway’s shrimp Po Boy packed with perfect morsels of the fried crustaceans.
 Lightly breaded, the shrimp is the star of the seafood sandwich.
 Others go for roast beef which may be Parkway’s most popular sandwich – a messy beauty with braised beef bathed in a rich, thick, dark gravy.

 Not as popular but just as delicious is the grilled hot sausage beef patty Po Boy.
 If you love your sausage hot and flavorful, then this may be the sandwich for you.
 We recommend getting it fully dressed with lettuce, tomatoes, mayo and pickles.

-There are also various types of sides featuring fries and chili.
-We recommend the fries topped with gravy and huge pieces of tender roast beef.
+Parkway offers various sides on their menu, many featuring fries and chili.
+We recommend ordering fries topped with gravy and huge strands of tender roast beef, AKA debris.
 In another time and place, this side would and could be the main course.

-You clearly will not have room for dessert after a Po Boy and a side or two.
+You clearly won’t have room for dessert after a Po Boy and a side or two.
 That’s no excuse to miss out on the homemade bread pudding served in a pool of rum sauce.
-It’s that good.
+It’s one of the best desserts in New Orleans.
 Share it, taste it, eat it and be happy.

 Parkway Bakery and Tavern is located at 538 Hagan Avenue, New Orleans, LA 70119, United States.

 People flock to Domilise’s Po-Boy & Bar, a local institution with unique corner bar charm, worn floor tiles, wood paneling and black vinyl barstools.
 This shop separates itself from the Po Boy pack with a friendly crew that’s worked at the shop for decades.